Bartapapa/legend/docs/pages/additional-rules.md

 You may allow for another form of checking when a character accomplishes a drive or another task of your choosing.
 Essentially, you can allow your players to check anything that is written on their character sheets - inventory items, their name, etc. A character can accumulate 3 checks on the same element - when this is done, the player and the GM discuss what kind of advancement they would like, and work something out.

 Checking a weapon could make it magical, for example, as the character attunes to its latent energies.
-Checking a name could grant a title to the character, which may have social or even metaphysical benefits.
+Checking your name could grant a special, unique ability that your character discovers.
 Checking a tool could make it indestructible, or allow the character specifically to use it in a certain way (or cast a spell with it).

-Make a keep.
-A tower.
-A church.
-Really, it can be what you want.
-Make your mark on the world.
-Your stronghold replaces (or creates) the area in which it's placed.

-When the stronghold is done, you'll attract 1d6 (+1 for each level above 4) followers over the following month, inspired by you.
-You can take them on adventures if you wish.